MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3007-review-code-for-open-redirect-vulnerabilities.md

 Some approaches to fixing open redirect vulnerabilities include:

-1. Do not allow users to initiate redirects.
+1. Don't allow users to initiate redirects.
-1. Do not allow users to specify any part of the URL in a redirect scenario.
+1. Don't allow users to specify any part of the URL in a redirect scenario.
 1. Restrict redirects to predefined allow list of URLs.
 1. Validate redirect URLs.
 1. If applicable, consider using a disclaimer page when users are being redirected away from your site.

 ## When to suppress warnings

-If you know the input has been validated to be restricted to intended URLs.
+If you know you've validated the input to be restricted to intended URLs.

 ## Pseudo-code examples